Averted with Madoka's mother who is implied to be a big whig at some company

 Kyubey sends an Exposition Beam / Mind Rape into Madoka (who is not a magical girl) in order to explain how much he's done to/for the human race.
 It's implied that this is inspiration behind her wish to retro-actively destroy every witch ever and thereby reshape the universe into one more in favor of magical girls.

-No Body Left Behind: The final fate of all magical girls in the current timeline, including Sayaka, as Madoka takes them to Heaven, body and all, at the very moment they'd normally be slated to become witches.
+No Body Left Behind: This can happen to a witch's victim if they get stuck in the witch's Pocket Dimension after the witch is destroyed.
+The final fate of all magical girls in the current timeline, including Sayaka, as Madoka takes them to Heaven, body and all, at the very moment they'd normally be slated to become witches.

 No Conservation of Energy: Played with!
 Conservation of energy totally applies... to everything EXCEPT magical girls.
 Kyuubey is acutely aware of this and is exploiting it in the fight against entropy.